Proper Pruning Techniques for a Beautiful and Safe Tree

 When you prune your trees matters just as much as how you prune them.
 Here’s a guide to help you determine the best time for pruning various types of trees:

-Pruning during dormancy, typically in late winter, is beneficial for most trees.
+• Winter Pruning: Pruning during dormancy, typically in late winter, is beneficial for most trees.
 It leads to a vigorous burst of new growth in the spring.
 Since the tree is dormant, it's easier to see its structure, and the risk of pest infestation or disease is reduced.

-Pruning in early spring before the leaves appear is ideal for some species.
+• Spring and Summer Pruning: Pruning in early spring before the leaves appear is ideal for some species.
 Light pruning and removal of dead branches can also be done in summer.
 However, excessive pruning during these seasons can stress the tree and make it more susceptible to pests and diseases.

-Avoid pruning in the fall, as it can stimulate new growth that might not harden before winter, leading to damage.
+• Fall Pruning: Avoid pruning in the fall, as it can stimulate new growth that might not harden before winter, leading to damage.
 Moreover, fungi and diseases are more active in the fall, posing a risk to open wounds on the tree.

 Types of Pruning Cuts